 [This puzzle comes from the 2022 US Sudoku Grand Prix round.
 Multiples Sudoku was a basic idea I had not seen before in a number placement puzzle, so I decided to use it in this competition structure taking full advantage of the limitations with putting so many eight clues into the grid.
 It ended up being the hardest puzzle in the competition, but without given numbers I’m not sure there are any “easy” Multiples Sudoku to really construct for solvers.]

 or solve online (using our beta test of Penpa-Edit tools)

-Difficulty: 5 stars
+Estimated Difficulty: 4 stars